 Boats that require no winches to manage the sheets and halyards are best for youngsters and new sailors.
 These boats usually don't experience the same forces on the sails and rigging as larger boats, which can be a handful when the wind starts to blow.
 Winches are usually replaced with cam or jam cleats, which are easy to use.

-Small sloops with a mast that carries head and mainsails are the next step so students learn how sails work together.
-Headsails can be hanked on or attached to a small roller furler.
+Small sloops with a mast that carries head and mainsails are the next step, so students learn how sails work together.
+Headsails can be attached to a small roller furler.
 These boats may have some or no winches, which also makes them easier to maintain.
 These boats can usually be sailed with one to four people.

-Small catamarans provide extra stability for those who may be nervous about capsizing or aren’t fond of heeling (tipping while sailing).
-With two hulls providing a wide and stable base, catamarans area ideal for beginners, which may be why they’re often used by resorts as their beach sailing tourist boats.
-Rigged with one or two sails, small cats are tiller steered and usually have a trampoline that the students sit on and sail.
+Small catamarans provide extra stability for those who may be nervous about capsizing or aren't fond of heeling (tipping while sailing).
+With two hulls providing a wide and stable base, catamarans are ideal for beginners.
+This is why resorts often use these boats as their beach sailing tourist boats.
+Rigged with one or two sails, small cats are tiller-steered and usually have a trampoline that the students sit on and sail.

 Small rotomolded boats are very forgiving due to their durable construction.
-Unlike fiberglass or wooden boats, rotomolded (a type of plastic construction technique) trainers can bounce off docks or other boats and cause or sustain little damage.
-Dinghies and catamarans can both be made via rotomolding.
+Unlike fiberglass or wooden boats, rotomolded (a type of plastic construction technique) trainers can bounce off docks or other vessels without causing or sustaining notable damage.

-Finally, small sailboats that can be trailered to different locations add variety and that makes learning fun.
-Students can learn to sail in different wind and water conditions and enjoy their boats differently on vacation or with new friends.
+Finally, small sailboats that can be trailered to different locations add variety, which makes learning fun.
+Students can learn to sail in various wind and water conditions and enjoy their boats differently on vacation or with new friends.

-Learning to sail involves all the senses and requires a level head and lots of practice and although it can be learned in many ways, the best way is to start with a boat that’s small, simple, safe and durable.
+Learning to sail involves all the senses and requires a level head and lots of practice.
+Although it can be learned through various methods, the best way is to start with a boat that's small, simple, safe, and durable.
+Check out the beginner sailboats featured on this list, and you'll be a pro sailor in no time!